5 Reasons Why Your Resume Is Holding You Back

 Including corporate brand names in your resume, cover letter and LinkedIn profile will help you stand out on paper and online.

-Known brand names make it easier for recruiters to identify your value, which is an advantage to you especially since recruiters tend to scan over resumes rather than read them.
+Known brand names make it easier for recruiters to identify your value, which is an advantage to you especially since recruiters tend to scan over resumes.

 This is particularly important if you don’t have Australian experience.
 If you have worked at a global company overseas, it helps overcome this issue!